Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{econfigurable} intelligent surface (RIS) and integrated sensing and communication (ISAC) are two promising technologies that empower future communication networks.
-ISAC facilitates the coexistence of sensing and communication systems within the same spectrum, while RIS enables channel adjustments to enhance spectrum efficiency \cite{chen2} \cite{RISISAC_survey2}.
-To fully leverage their potentials, numerous research endeavors have explored RIS-aided ISAC systems.
-In \cite{RIS_ISAC_jiang}, the authors employed the semi-definite relaxation (SDR) and majorization-minimization (MM) to maximize radar signal-to-noise ratio (SNR).
+\IEEEPARstart{R}{econfigurable} intelligent surface (RIS) and integrated sensing and communication (ISAC) are two promising technologies that empower future communication networks \cite{RISISAC_survey2}.
+ISAC facilitates the coexistence of sensing and communication systems within the same spectrum, while RIS enables channel adjustments to enhance spectrum efficiency \cite{chen2} \cite{czz}.
+Given their potential, numerous research endeavors have explored RIS-aided ISAC systems.
+In \cite{RIS_ISAC_jiang}, the authors employed semi-definite relaxation (SDR) to maximize radar signal-to-noise ratio (SNR) iteratively.
 Similarly, a successive lower-bound maximization approach was proposed for beamforming design in a comparable scenario in \cite{Zhongxin}.
-Moreover, \cite{RIS_ISAC_liu} considered maximizing radar signal-to-interference-plus-noise ratio (SINR) under various communication constraints.
+Moreover, \cite{RIS_ISAC_liu} considered optimizing radar signal-to-interference-plus-noise ratio (SINR) under various communication constraints.
 Despite exhibiting superior performance, these methods entail high computational complexities due to iterations.
-In contrast, a heuristic non-iterative method introduced in \cite{RIS_ISAC_fan}, designed RIS phases through subspace rotation and obtained the transmitter with a closed-form expression.
+In contrast, a heuristic non-iterative method was introduced in \cite{RIS_ISAC_fan}, which designed RIS phases through an innovative subspace rotation method.
 Albeit the non-iterative method is time efficient, its solution is obtained via direct gradient descent, rendering it susceptible to sub-optimality.